GovTechSG/TechBiz-Documentation/create-account.md

 > **Notes:**
 > - All fields are mandatory, unless mentioned otherwise.
 > - At any point, before submitting the account creation request, click Save Draft to save the specified account details as a draft.
-> - You can access the saved draft within 14 days to continue with the account creation request.
+> - You can (access the saved draft)[#manage-account] within 14 days to continue with the account creation request.
-> - Refer to [Manage account](#manage-account) for more information on accessing drafts.

 | **Field Name** | **Description** |
 | --- | --- |